Mistakes of Police Radar

 With some of those cheap detectors that cost around $100 you almost have to be sitting on the officers hood for it to alert.

-But typically a detector around the $150 price range will provide you with a capture rate of around five.
-Higher performance units such as the Escort 9500ci and the Escort Redline have recorded capture rates as far as ten miles or more!
+But typically a detector around the $350 price range will provide you with a four times capture distance of a police radar gun.
+Higher performance units such as the Passport Max 360 and the Escort Redline will provide you a eight times capture rate distanance!

 Does weather affect radar?